 The remaining weighted average maturity is determined without regard to the refunding.
 The weighted average maturity is determined in the same manner as on line 21, column (d).

 If more than a single issue of tax-exempt bonds or taxable bonds will be refunded, enter the date of issue for each refunded issue.
 Enter the date in an MM/DD/YYYY format.

 An allocation of volume cap is required if the nonqualified amount for the issue is more than $15 million but is not more than the amount that would cause the issue to be private activity bonds.

 If any portion of the gross proceeds of the issue is or will be invested in a guaranteed investment contract (GIC), as defined in Regulations section 1.148-1(b), enter the amount of the gross proceeds so invested, as well as the final maturity date of the GIC and the name of the provider of such contract.

-If the issue is a pooled financing issue (as defined under Pooled financing issue in Definitions), enter the amount of the proceeds used to make loans to other governmental units, the interest on which is tax-exempt.
+If the issue is a pooled financing issue (as defined under Pooled financing issue in Definitions, earlier), enter the amount of the proceeds used to make loans to other governmental units, the interest on which is tax exempt.

-If the issue is a loan of proceeds from a pooled financing issue (as defined under Pooled financing issue in Definitions), check the box and where asked for the date of issue, EIN, and name of the issuer of the master pool obligation, enter the date of issue, EIN, and name of the issuer of the pooled financing issue.
+If the issue is a loan of proceeds from a pooled financing issue (as defined under Pooled financing issue in Definitions, earlier), check the box and where asked for the date of issue, EIN, and name of the issuer of the master pool bond, enter the date of issue, EIN, and name of the issuer of the pooled financing issue.